named-data/StateVectorSync/API.md

 # StateVectorSync API Description

+This page describes the API of [StateVectorSync (SVS)](README.md).
+While there are implementations of SVS for multiple programming languages available, the basic API is the same across all official implementations.

 # License
 StateVectorSync is an open source project licensed under the CC-BY-SA 4.0.
 See [LICENSE](./LICENSE) for more information.